marceletchart/homewebapi/README.txt

 Master Home Web App
+NOT CURRENTLY FUNCTIONAL OR IN ACTIVE DEVELOPMENT.
-Will eventually be a webpage to plug other projects into.
+Will eventually be a webpage to plug other home projects into.